Peruvian Airlines Flight 112: Aircraft

+The accident aircraft was a Boeing 737-3M8, msn 25071, registration OB-2036-P.

 Investigations

 The Commission for the Investigation of Aviation Accidents, and the Criminal Prosecutor's Office in Jauja both opened investigations into the accident.

-The Commission for the Investigation of Aviation Accidents (CIAA) released its final report on November 2020 and determined that the cause of the accident was a mechanical failure of mechanical components of the shimmy damper systems on both main landing gear struts which, due to being outside tolerances, were not able to correctly dampen the vibrations and lateral oscillations of the wheels causing "shimmy" events.
+The Commission for the Investigation of Aviation Accidents (CIAA) released its final report in November 2020 and determined that the cause of the accident was a mechanical failure of mechanical components of the shimmy damper systems on both main landing gear struts which, because were being higher of is normal limits of tolerance, were not able to correctly dampen the vibrations and lateral oscillations of the wheels causing "shimmy" events.
 The sequence of shimmy events in both main gear struts led to the fracture and collapse of both main gear struts.